Dry-Eggo/Jaguar/README.md

 ```

-> Note: Else and Else-if(Elif) statements are not supported yet
+> Note: Else and Else-if statements are not supported yet

 ### For Loops